Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Buddha's teaching is supposed to be that simple. :)

+Let us unpack some of the most important terms in modern *Buddhism* today.

 ---

 In the sūtras —the canonical scriptures of Buddhism— Buddha is said to reject conventional knowledge structures in favor of direct experience: